CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/start-stop-and-upgrade-boxes.md

 It’s good practice to use exit error codes in events to indicate if a task ran successfully or not on an instance.
 For example, you can return a 1 to indicate an error and write what caused the error to the instance logs.

-In both, Windows and Linux event shell scripts, Cloud Application Manager understands three types of exit codes that affect the instance state.
+In both Windows and Linux event shell scripts, Cloud Application Manager understands three types of exit codes that affect the instance state.

 | Use Code | To indicate | Description | Instance State |
 |----------|-------------|-------------|----------------|